 Orgain Organic Protein Bars fit the bill for best organic and a great vegan option, according to product tester Lauren Strong.
 “These are really good, and that’s even with them being a vegan and soy-free option,” she says.

-“I liked the texture; it resembles the texture of cookie dough (soft, chewy, doughy) which is nice because it matches the flavor.
-I’m not sure how this ultra-compressed texture will do with the other flavors, though,” she says.
+“I liked the texture; it resembles the texture of cookie dough (soft, chewy, doughy) which is nice because it matches the flavor,” she says, scoring the texture 5 out of 5 stars.
 “There is a little of that aftertaste you get from some of these artificial ingredients like erythritol, and the texture is a bit dry, but that’s to be expected with a vegan product, I think.”

-Despite the sugar alcohol content, Lauren said she didn’t experience any digestive discomfort after eating these protein bars.
-They’re lower in protein than others on the market, with just 10 grams, but that’s not a bad amount for a vegan option in our opinion.
+Despite the sugar alcohol content, Lauren said she didn’t experience any digestive discomfort after eating these protein bars and gave them 5 out of 5 stars for side effects.
+They’re lower in protein than others on the market, with just 10 grams.
+That’s not a bad amount for a vegan option in our opinion, but we still scored them 3.5 out of 5 stars for formulation.

 Orgain Organic Protein bars are certified USDA organic and certified non-GMO, gluten-free, and kosher.
-There are six rich, mostly chocolate flavors to choose from, and, at 150 calories, are a great organic snack.
+At 150 calories, they’re a great organic snack.
 It’s no wonder Orgain tops the list of the best organic protein powders.

 Protein sourceRice protein, pea protein